Shadrock/online-python-course/README.md

 I recommend instructors survey their students before class to ensure their computing environment and connectivity won’t pose any problems.
 The end of this README provides links to sample survey questions and a Google form that you can copy and adapt for this purpose.

 **To complete these activities students will need:**
-- a Github account (I recommend [the student developer pack](https://education.github.com/pack)) for hosting web pages and sharing code,
+- a Github account (I recommend [the student developer pack](https://education.github.com/pack)) for receiving assignments and sharing code,
 - a [Google account](https://www.google.com), and
 - a version of Python 3 running locally in the event that they cannot access Colab.